 The original image where a background leaf makes a tonal merge with the foreground leaf.

 Sometimes all it takes is a slight change of the camera's position and you're rid of the problem.
 Or maybe you can gently move the unwanted element out of the way while you make your composition, because harming the distracting plant is not in your nature.

-Since I couldn't conveniently do either, I knew I'd have to deal with it in the digital darkroom.
+Since I couldn't carefully do either, I knew I'd have to deal with it in the digital darkroom.
 So later I did a little Photoshop "gardening" and erased a portion of the offending foliage with the Clone Stamp Tool.
 After a few attempts, I manufactured a bit of background where the two leaves seemed to touch.

 This created some breathing room between the two plants (see the image below).
 Now my eye could travel around the bloodroot's profile uninterrupted.
 The visual trip went from ouch to aahhh with a few clever clicks of the mouse.

 After some space was digitally created between the two leaves.

 The satisfaction didn't last long.
 After looking at the image a few more times, the whole background leaf became a splinter.
 It was a distraction I couldn't get beyond.
 It called for the kind of digital gardening I would never do in the real world.

 I employed Photoshop's Lasso Tool and pruned away the violating greenery.
 Then I used the Clone Stamp again and pasted sections of the upper-right background into a new composite background where the leaf was.
 A little work with the Spot Healing Brush Tool smoothed out the rough spots and edges.
 Now the photograph (the one at the top of the page) looked almost as pleasing as I envisioned it would be when I was crouched behind the camera and tripod in the forest.

 Was all the effort to remove the annoying tonal merge really necessary?
 Isn't it an infinitely minor thing?
 So is that little sliver of wood in your finger tip, but, oh, what a relief when it's gone.